deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "Well, like you said: They *are* paranoid."
 Regaari snorted, dropping the firewalls.

 He watched the alerts unfold as *Violent*'s technicians first infiltrated, then thoroughly ransacked the *Springing Ember*'s computer.
-Fortunately, the ship wasn't carrying any clan secrets – he'd made completely sure of that before leaving.
+Fortunately, the ship wasn't carrying any clan secrets---he'd made completely sure of that before leaving.

 Two more contacts appeared on his sensors as the intrusion was withdrawn and he was sent an all-clear to re-establish his firewall.
 These were small compared to his transport and the human destroyer, but large relative to most starfighters.
 Firebirds.

 "*Springing Ember, proceed to orbit above the fifth planet of this system and await further instructions."*

 Cimbrean-5 was the outermost of the system's rocky worlds, and the only one outside the system protection field.
-It was classified as a "violent" world – a planet far too cold for sapient habitation where it rained liquid methane into oceans of liquid methane under hateful skies full of methane clouds, where pressure differentials in its thick, cryogenic atmosphere could pick up razor shards of rock-hard water ice and carry them around the globe at hundreds of miles an hour.
+It was classified as a "violent" world---a planet far too cold for sapient habitation where it rained liquid methane into oceans of liquid methane under hateful skies full of methane clouds, where pressure differentials in its thick, cryogenic atmosphere could pick up razor shards of rock-hard water ice and carry them around the globe at hundreds of miles an hour.

 Under the watchful eye of HMS *Violent* and the two escorts, they sat restlessly and watched the lightning flashes in the planet's upper atmosphere for nearly an hour before a fourth contact set alarms wailing on their proximity sensors as it appeared within only twenty kilometres or so, and well outside of *Violent*'s firing solution.